 - Water filter or purification or LifeStraw

 - pH test strips – For testing water quality.
-Buy strips from a restaurant supply store.
-Purchase the type used for testing commercial grade dishwashers.
+You can also buy these strips from a restaurant supply store.
+Make sure to purchase the type used for testing commercial-grade dishwashers.

-- Quart container (to test flow rate, time how long it takes to fill and divide by 15 to get gallons per minute).
+- Quart container – For testing hot springs flow rate.
+Time how long it takes to fill and divide by 15 to get gallons per minute.

-Keep in mind, all you truly need is yourself and good frame of mind.
+Keep in mind, all you truly need is yourself and a good frame of mind.

 Soak Safety – What to Consider When Visiting a Hot Springs in Oregon

 - Alcohol consumption and dehydration – Drinking and soaking get you wasted fast because hot springs dehydrate the body.
 Many have drowned or fallen off a ledge while hiking due to mixing alcohol and hot springs together.

 - Soaking in the sun without replenishment – The sun and hot springs can sap the juice right out of your body quickly; keep water, electrolyte drinks and sun protection handy.

 - Avoid visiting popular hot springs at the most popular times, unless that’s your thing – We’ve heard plenty of horror stories about visiting a popular hot springs on a Friday night or Saturday afternoon.

 - Snakes – This is generally not a concern, but a few hot springs feature nearby thermal vents that provide year-round habitat for snakes and lizards.
 If you leave them alone – they’ll leave you alone.

 - Hunters – Don’t forget about hunting season!
 Wear bright colors if you plan to head out into the backcountry during this time, keep in mind that you’ll be sharing campsites and hot springs with ’em too.